USA Banner

 Policy Analyst

-Daniel (Mac) Lang is a Policy Analyst in the Innovative Research Design and Deployment Division at the U.S. DOT Volpe Center.
-His portfolio includes work on U.S. DOT’s Smart Community Resource Center and emerging transportation technology work at National Park Service and on Federal lands.
+Daniel (Mac) Lang is a policy analyst.
+His portfolio includes work on emerging transportation technology, including leveraging AI and machine learning to support transportation decision-making, data standardization and generation, and infrastructure repair process improvements.
 Lang’s work is centered on analyzing trends in the transportation sector and communicating them in engaging ways to enhance public awareness and understanding of ongoing U.S. DOT initiatives.
-He also leverages emerging technologies and analytical techniques, such as machine learning and AI, to support transportation stakeholders in making informed decisions.
+He also employs qualitative and quantitative analytical tools to support transportation stakeholders in making informed decisions and advancing innovative initiatives.

-Prior to joining the U.S. DOT Volpe Center, Lang worked with the City of Columbus, the Truman Research Institute for the Advancement of Peace, and the U.S. Department of State to explore transportation policy from several levels of governance.
-He holds a BA in Public Management, Leadership, and Policy with a second major in Philosophy, Politics, and Economics and a master’s degree in City and Regional Planning with a focus on transportation planning and aviation administration, both from The Ohio State University (Columbus, OH).
+Prior to joining the U.S. DOT Volpe Center, Lang worked with the city of Columbus, Truman Research Institute for the Advancement of Peace, and U.S. Department of State to explore transportation policy from several levels of governance.
+He holds a BA in public management, leadership, and policy with a second major in philosophy, politics, and economics and a Master of City and Regional Planning degree with a focus on transportation planning and aviation administration, both from Ohio State University.

 Carolina Mendez